-With the release of iOS 8.4 coming fairly soon, and Apple’s developer conference – WWDC – dated for early June, I am sure we will hear more about Wireless CarPlay very soon.
-Right now it seems, though, that we’re waiting more for hardware support before Apple rolls this feature out to the world.
-They may even keep it back as a bullet-point feature for iOS 9, which will release publically much later in the year, and will give more manufacturers enough time to support the new connectivity standard.
+With the release of iOS 8.4 coming fairly soon and Apple’s developer conference – WWDC – dated for early June, I am sure we will hear more about Wireless CarPlay very soon.
+Right now it seems, though, that we’re waiting for more for hardware support before Apple rolls this feature out to the world.
+They may even keep it back as a bullet-point feature for iOS 9, which will release publically much later in the year and it will give more manufacturers enough time to support the new connectivity standard.
 But let’s hope not!

 Will My Current CarPlay Stereo Support Wireless CarPlay?

 Sadly, like all new technologies and early adopters, it is very likely that your current system won’t support Wireless CarPlay.
 It really depends on how Apple’s devices will talk wirelessly to the in-car stereo system.
 We have low-power Bluetooth and Wi-Fi wavebands available on the iPhone, and with many current in-car systems supporting only Bluetooth, these stereos may support Wireless CarPlay via a simple firmware update…